Review of the BMW i3 Rex

 The boot, meanwhile, measures 260-litres, which is small for this class.
 A lack of load lip is a bonus, and you can extend the boot’s total capacity to 1,100-litres by folding the rear seats.

-Equipment & Safety Of The BMW i3 Rex
+Equipment and Safety of the BMW i3 Rex

 Standard kit is good, with all models getting the latest iDrive system.
 As ever, it’s intuitive and simple to use, and comes with a crisp screen with graphics that are easy to understand.
 The menus can be a bit of a hassle at first, but once you’re up and running it’ll be a cinch.